realms-mud/core-lib/README.md

 in order for a person to create content, one must create a program.
 It has been my experience that this requirement does turn away a lot of would-be creators.
 The added flexibility LPC provides (ie: if you can imagine it, you can build it given that LPC is a fully-features programming language) is hampered by the barrier-of-entry wherein you must be an adept programmer to do much with LPC.
 This doesn't have to be the case.
-Second, I have a lot of ideas about what I thought awould make a great game - mixing concepts from modern AAA RPGs (conversation trees, rich quests, detailed crafting, etc), grand strategy games (the ability to wage wars, engage in diplomacy, etc. with a few hundred AI or human-controlled entities), city building games, and likely a few others things.
+Second, I have a lot of ideas about what I thought would make a great game - mixing concepts from modern AAA RPGs (conversation trees, rich quests, detailed crafting, etc), grand strategy games (the ability to wage wars, engage in diplomacy, etc. with a few hundred AI or human-controlled entities), city building games, and likely a few others things.